Settlements

 -

-The system will display a sequence of days for the given month for the given employee, along with the project name, time range, and the due salary amount assigned for each workday.
+The system will display a sequence of days for the given month for the employee, along with the project name, time range, and the due salary amount assigned for each workday.

 -